LuciferMorningstarDev/discord-voicechatbot/README.md

 ---

+### Adding a new Language

+If you want to add a new Language support you can easily add a new language.json file in the `./languages/` folder.
+Then you can translate all of the keys.
+The files name should be in lowercase characters.

+-   To use the language you need to restart the bot.
+-   To set the language you can use the `/language` command.

+---

 discord-voicechatbot | Copyright (c) 2022 | [LuciferMorningstarDev](https://github.com/LuciferMorningstarDev) | Licensed under the MIT License

 A copy of the LICENSE should be in project folder.